Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_01_Custom_Platform/README.md

 # Building the Design

 Create the custom platform by running the `make` step as follows.
-This creates a Vivado® project from the `vck_190_v1_0_xsa.tcl` provided and the Vitis™ bare-metal embedded project from the `vck190_v1_0_pfm.tcl` provided:
+This creates an AMD Vivado™ project from the `vck_190_v1_0_xsa.tcl` provided and the AMD Vitis™ bare-metal embedded project from the `vck190_v1_0_pfm.tcl` provided:

 ```bash
 make platform